astronomer/docs/learn/airflow-isolated-environments.md

 :::

-After restarting your Airflow environment you can use this Python binary by referencing the environment variable `ASTRO_PYENV_<my-pyenv-name>`.
-If you are using an alternative method to create you Python binary, you need to set the `python` parameter of the decorator/operator to the location of your Python binary.
+After restarting your Airflow environment, you can use this Python binary by referencing the environment variable `ASTRO_PYENV_<my-pyenv-name>`.
+If you choose an alternative method to create you Python binary, you need to set the `python` parameter of the decorator or operator to the location of your Python binary.

 <Tabs
     defaultValue="taskflow"